-I’ve had so many requests for makeup tutorials using this amazing palette, but I wanted to wait a little bit to make sure everyone had a chance to get it first to avoid pissing someone off.
+I’ve had so many requests for makeup tutorials using this palette, but I wanted to wait to make sure everyone has had a chance to get it first.
 Yet again makeup addicts around the world wipes out the shelves at Urban Decay and the palette is gone for months.
 If you haven’t already, make sure you score one here as I’m sure it won’t be in for long.

 1. Start by applying a primer to your eye lid, this will prevent your eyeshadow from creasing.
 I like to use Urban Decay Primer Potion.
 Once the primer is set I washed on a layer of Foxy which will make it easier to blend the colours later on.

 3. Using a flat brush I added Snakebite to the outer half of the eye lid.
 Because the shadow is farely shimmery I find I get the best result with pressing the eyeshaow on rather than using wiping motion.
-This prevents fall outs as well.
+This prevents fallout as well.

 4. Using the other side of the same brush I added Half Baked to the inner half of the lid.
 I used the same pressing method here as well.
 To get a nice transition between the two shadows, you can wipe the brush carefully back and forth just there.

 5. To open up the eyes I like to use a light colour in the inner corner.
 For this look I chose to mix Verve with Bootycall as I think the two together makes a pretty neutral highlight colour.
 I used a small rounded tapered brush for this.